fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Why is it easy to get hired into frontend positions but backend positions are more difficult to secure?

+> What habits did you pick up as a programmer that most people would not understand?

+> What language would take over if Java disappeared?

+> Is game development in C++ a good career option for software engineers?

+> As a software engineer what makes you feel happy and satisfied?

+> As a software engineer do you get bored using the same language/ framework overtime?

 > What is a junior Java developer expected to know?

 > As a software engineer do quick deadlines challenge you to bring your A game forward, or does it puts you under pressure?